St3venAU/ArmorStandTools/README.md

 - /ascmd assign player <command> : Assign a player command to the nearest armor stand
 - /ascmd remove : Remove the command assigned to the nearest armor stand
 - /ascmd view : View the command assigned to the nearest armor stand
+- /ascmd cooldown <ticks> : Sets the cooldown (in ticks) for the command on nearest armor stand (Setting this overrides the default cooldown from config.yml)
+- /ascmd cooldown remove : Removes the cooldown for the command on nearest armor stand (Default cooldown set in config.yml will be used)

 Permissions
 -----------